glpi-project/doc/source/modules/configuration/authentication/ldap.rst

 Replicates are only used when the connection to the main server is lost.
 The addition of replicates in GLPI is done by entering a **Name** which is displayed in GLPI, as well as a **Server**, **Port**, and **Timeout** in the **Replicates** tab in the LDAP directory.
-To enable LDAPS, prefix your server entry by *ldaps://* and change the port to the LDAPS one of your LDAP directory (default 636).
+To enable LDAPS, prefix your server entry with *ldaps://* and change the port to the LDAPS one of your LDAP directory (default 636).
 There is no limit to the number of replicates per LDAP directory.

 .. include:: ../../tabs/historical.rst